 How to minimize Teeth Whitening Sensitivity

 There are several things that will help:

-These are all safe and effective teeth whitening gels with minimal sensitivity.
+These three gels are all safe and effective teeth whitening systems with minimal sensitivity.

-Discomfort during teeth whitening should not be a problem if you follow this advice!
-You can read more of my advice at home teeth whitening tips.
+Pain after teeth whitening should not be a problem if you follow this advice!
+You can read more of my advice at Home Teeth Whitening Tips.